Who are we?

 - PMI: Philip Morris International, a leading international tobacco group.
 It is made up of a number of companies or “affiliates”.

 - PMI affiliates: Each member of the Philip Morris International group of companies is a “PMI affiliate”.
 “We” (or “us” or “our”) refers to the PMI affiliate that first collected information about you.

 We may collect information about you in various ways.

-- You may provide us with information directly (e.g. if you register to receive PMI press releases or e-mail alerts; when you submit content to a digital PMI touchpoint, or fill in a form, or make a call to us).
+- You may provide us with information directly (e.g. filling in a form; making a call to us; registering to receive PMI press releases or e-mail alerts; or submitting content to a digital PMI touchpoint).

 - We may collect information automatically (e.g. when you use a PMI app or website).

 - We may acquire information from third parties (e.g. contact details from creative and marketing agencies, or publicly-available information on social media platforms such as Facebook and Twitter).

 In this notice, we refer to all the methods by which you are in contact with us as “PMI touchpoints”.
 PMI touchpoints include both physical (for example, events), and digital (for example, apps and websites).